 Whenever I look in the mainstream, Canadian media, they are always showing the negative side of RIM.
 For the record, everyone I know has a blackberry.
 The media must change its narrative.

-Such thinking would help save a major Canadian company that supplies high tech jobs and safeguard investments.
+Such thinking would help save a major Canadian company that supplies high-tech jobs and safeguards investments.
 It is easy to be negative.
 We must remember a lot of people work in the service industries that support the RIM workers.

 There’s a trickledown effect.
 RIM employs about 8,000 of the 500,000 people living in the Kitchener-Waterloo region, not the only game in town.
 RIM made $250 million net profit on $5 billion sales last quarter.
 Yes, the company is still making money.

 RIM doesn’t employ all the tech workers.
 There is something like 25,000 to 30,000 people working for tech companies in Waterloo.
-RIM in is not the new Nortel.
-This company is still making money and it has a lot of revenue streams and they have huge cash holdings.
-The only thing that could cause job loses is fear mongering by the media.
+RIM is not the new Nortel.
+This company is still making money it has a lot of revenue streams and they have huge cash holdings.
+The only thing that could cause job losses is fear-mongering by the media.